 The history of the old fashioned southern tea cakes can be traced back to the British and Scots Irish immigrants who settled in the southern American colonies.
 Once settled, they continued their British tradition of having afternoon tea served a with a cake or cookie.
 Over the years, the tea cakes evolved into a sweeter cookie which would be similar to the recipe handed down from my great grandmother.

-Even poor folks could afford to make these sweet cookies because they were made with the most basic of ingredients: flour, eggs, milk, and sugar.
+Even poor folks could afford to make these sweet cookies because they were made with the most basic of ingredients: flour, eggs, and sugar.
 I know my great grandmother’s family was extremely poor during the great depression and I’m sure this treat was something to enjoy during those harsh years of living in poverty.
 My mom has fond memories of coming home from school to a plate of freshly baked tea cakes baked by her grandmother.

 Old Fashioned Southern Tea Cakes

 Cream butter and sugar until creamy.
 How’s that for being straightforward and very succinct?

 Blend in one medium egg.

 In a separate bowl sift salt, baking powder and flour and then slowly add to the above mixture.

 When the flour/egg/sugar mixture is almost mixed then add in the vanilla flavoring.